 Look for job vacancies at:

-Experienced project managers may also move to a department that manages a larger volume of goods, products or services.
+Experienced managers may also move to a department that manages a larger volume of goods, products or services.
 Job titles at a higher level include:

-- purchasing director;
+- purchasing director

-- senior buyer;
+- senior buyer

-- group procurement director.
+- group procurement director

-It is possible to specialise in a specific area such as IT, facilities management or travel.
+It's also possible to specialise in a specific area such as IT, facilities management or travel.

-Gaining the CIPS qualifications will enhance your promotion prospects, as does being geographically mobile.
 You may have to travel overseas to assess the suitability of goods or products, and there may also be opportunities to work abroad with large multinational organisations.
 The digital revolution means supply chains are becoming increasingly global.